Chapter I General Provisions

 1. A Reporting FI or its Reporting Agency/Agent completing the reporting later than the reporting period shall comply with the procedures stipulated in Articles 12 to 15.

-problems are eliminated (subject to the date announced by the Ministry of Finance on the CRS Portal).
+period are eliminated (subject to the date announced by the Ministry of Finance on the CRS Portal) or (2) if the reporting period is extended in accordance with Article 16-1 and the reporting is completed within the extended period.

 Chapter IV File format and validation criteria